FLCAC-admin/FLCAC-docs/docs/eLCI_FAQ.md

 :::

-:::{dropdown} When to use the residual electricity mix?
+:::{dropdown} When should the residual electricity mix be used?

 If your product system includes a unit process representing a faciility that does not purchase renewable energy credits (REC) or have a power purchase agreement (PPA), a residual mix should be chosen as the Exchange.defaultProvider for consumed electricity input(s) on that process.
 :::

-:::{dropdown} What is the difference in results between the residual and normal consumption mixes?
+:::{dropdown} What is the difference in LCIA results between the residual and standard consumption mixes?

-Most impact categories have higher impact category results in the residual mix due to fewer renewable sources.
-View the difference in US avg and FERC region results [here](https://github.com/FLCAC-admin/FLCAC-docs/tree/main/docs/eLCI_Results.md).
+Most impact categories have higher impact category results in the residual mix due to a lower share of renewable sources in the energy mix.
+View the difference in US avg and FERC region results [here](eLCI_Results.md).
 :::

 <!--